 The match itself was not good.
 The only positive thing booking wise was having Drew McIntyre interfere to cost Reigns the match.
 Now, will have McIntyre go up against Reigns at the next WWE pay-per-view, Stomping Grounds.

 Lars Sullivan def.
-Lucha House Party by disqualification in a 3-on-1 Handicap match
+Lucha House Party (Lince Dorado, Gran Metalik, and Kalisto) by disqualification in a 3-on-1 Handicap match

 Did WWE get cold feet here?
 Instead of giving Lars Sullivan, who has been booked as a dominant heel the last few weeks, a win, they simply booked a disqualification from The Lucha House Party.